 To apply for the International Student Emergency Loan, book an appointment with the International Student Advisor.

-Please visit ISWOP website for more information on how to apply and the application deadline.
+Please visit the ISWOP section for more information on how to apply and the application deadline.

 Value: 1 award at $2,500

 Awarded annually to an international undergraduate student from a country in the Caribbean who demonstrates the greatest financial need.
 Candidates must be registered in the Faculty of Social Science.
 Students must apply for this bursary by completing an application form and submitting it to the International and Exchange Student Centre by January 31st.
 This bursary was established through Foundation Western by donations from family in memory of Professor Frank Manning, a faculty member in Anthropology.

 Value: 1 award at $300

 The International Student Bursary Program enables undergraduate international students in financial need to continue or complete their program of study at Western.
 Bursaries